Carter physiotherapy fAQ

 The amount of reimbursement or application towards your deductible is completely dependent on your insurance plan.
 If you call your insurance company to inquire about what you can expect to receive, you should ask about reimbursement for “out-of-network Physical Therapy” expenses sent in via self-claims.

+Medicare Beneficiaries: The US government has some interesting laws that control where Medicare beneficiaries can spend their healthcare dollar and persuade healthcare providers to enroll in their system.
 Because we are not Participating Medicare Providers, we can only accept Medicare beneficiaries as patients when the patient does not want Medicare billed for any PT services.
-This request to not involve Medicare must be made up front by the patient and be made of the patient’s own free will.
+This request to not involve Medicare in payment must be made up front by the patient and be made of the patient’s own free will.

-Texas is one of the last states in which you must have a referral/script for “Physical Therapy” from a medical professional in order to receive treatment.
-Evaluation of your injury can be completed without a referral but treatment cannot commence without one.
-The referral can come from an MD, DO, Physician’s Assistant, Advanced Nurse Practitioner, Dentist, Podiatrist, or a Chiropractor… and it can come from any of these professionals licensed anywhere in the United States.
-You can bring it with you or have them fax it to 888-393-6601.
+All patients without a referral must sign a disclosure form prior to treatment.
+At Carter Physiotherapy all our PT’s can with start treatment without a referral.
+A referral can come from an MD, DO, Physician’s Assistant, Advanced Nurse Practitioner, Dentist, Podiatrist, or a Chiropractor… and it can come from any of these professionals licensed anywhere in the United States.

-If obtaining a PT Referral is proving difficult, please let us know as soon as possible and we can suggest a variety of options for getting one.
+If obtaining a PT Referral is proving difficult, please let us know as soon as possible and we can suggest a variety of options for getting one quickly and easily.